Dmitry-Allread-Return/Dmitry-Allread-Return/README.md

 ###### :metal: My name is Dmitry and I'm 20.
 I've been doing web-programming for more than 2 years at the moment.
 I've been developing different web-projects.

 :tada: In addition I gotta one more hobby!
 It's **learning English language** although my level leaves up to be desired.
-I'm learning English in parallel with programming.
+I learn English in parallel with programming.
 It really inspires me!
 I have an Upper-Intermediate level at present.
 I'm trying to become better and better every day.

 :heavy_exclamation_mark: **Necessary look at my profiles in StackOveflow**:
 https://ru.stackoverflow.com/users/406734/dmitry-allread-return